Lox1107/pwn.college_Lakshya/Pondering Paths/9 home.md

 # home sweet home
-The challenge asks us to run the run program from the /challenge directory using a relative path that explicitly references the current directory to get the flag.
-Linux does not automatically search the current directory for programs, so we must use ./run to execute the program safely from within /challenge.
+The challenge asks us to run the /challenge/run program and have it write the flag to a file inside our home directory.
+The program requires an absolute path as an argument, and the path must be three characters or less before expansion.
+The home directory can be referenced using ~, which expands to /home/hacker.

 ***

 ## My solve
-**Flag:** `pwn.college{wUfi7WNTlxp42wd5iPTgmWQxhwN.QXxUTN0wCNzEzNzEzW}`
+**Flag:** `pwn.college{00c2Zbj3LsLrQd_s37Hn2f4e5EP.QXzMDO0wCNzEzNzEzW}`

-I changed my current working directory to /challenge and first tried to run run, which failed because Linux does not look in the current directory automatically.
-I then invoked the program using the relative path ./run to get the flag.
+I invoked the /challenge/run program and provided a path inside my home directory as an argument.
+Using the path ~/f met the requirement for a three-character path before expansion and pointed to an absolute path in my home directory.
+The program wrote the flag to that file and returned it.

 ```
-hacker@paths~implicit-relative-path:~$ cd /challenge
-hacker@paths~implicit-relative-path:/challenge$ run
-bash: run: command not found
-hacker@paths~implicit-relative-path:/challenge$ ./run
-Correct!!!
-./run is a relative path, invoked from the right directory!
-Here is your flag:
-pwn.college{wUfi7WNTlxp42wd5iPTgmWQxhwN.QXxUTN0wCNzEzNzEzW}
+hacker@paths~home-sweet-home:~$ /challenge/run ~/f
+Writing the file to /home/hacker/f!
+... and reading it back to you:
+pwn.college{00c2Zbj3LsLrQd_s37Hn2f4e5EP.QXzMDO0wCNzEzNzEzW}
 ```

 ***

 ## What I learned
-I learned that Linux does not automatically search the current directory for programs when a "naked" program name is entered to avoid us using a program which may have the same name as a core system utility.
-To execute a program in the current directory, we must explicitly reference it using ./, i.e. ./run is a relative path that correctly points to the program in the current directory.
+I learned that the ~ symbol is short for the current user’s home directory (/home/hacker in this case) and is expanded to an absolute path by the shell.
+Programs that require an absolute path as an argument can accept paths starting with ~, and the shell will handle the expansion.
+Also only the leading ~ is expanded(i.e ~/~ corresponds to /home/hacker/~ and not /home/hacker/home/hacker).

 ***